cfu288/mere-medical/apps/docs/README.md

 # Mere Documentation Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 3](https://docusaurus.io/), a modern static website generator.

 ### Installation

+Dependencies are installed with the rest of the workspace:

 ```
 $ npm i
 ```

+(run from the repository root)

 ### Local Development